 - Employees are screened daily for COVID-19 risk factors (symptoms, temperature, contact with suspected cases, etc.) and a log is kept.
 Those at risk of being infected are required to self-isolate for 14 days prior to returning to work.

 - Patients are required to bring a mask and wear it in non-clinical areas.
 Patients are screened for COVID-19 risk factors and pre-existing conditions when scheduling an appointment, and upon arrival.
-Patient temperatures are taken and recorded at check-in.
 If risk factors are present, the appointment will be deferred.

 - Upon entry and exit to the office, everyone must use an alcohol-based hand sanitizer.

 - Plexiglass barriers have been installed at the reception desks, and chairs in the waiting room are 2 metres apart.